Master of Catholic School Leadership

 will create a Catholic Education Portfolio.

-CSL 6361.
+EDU 6361.
 The Catholic School Principal.
 This course will address the unique mission of the Catholic school and the special

 demands placed upon the Catholic school administrator.
 The specific roles and responsibilities